-5 ingredient fluffy and indulgent no-bake S’mores Icebox Cake recipe that celebrates all the good tastes of summer.
+5 ingredient fluffy, easy to make, and indulgent no-bake icebox cake recipe that celebrates all the good childhood tastes of summer.

 This S’mores Ice Box Cake was a hit with the adults and kids alike.
 It’s no wonder since it’s packed with marshmallows, layers of graham crackers, chocolate ganache, and marshmallow puff.